jbinder/doforme-bot/docs/README.md

 -   DFM_BOT_TOKEN: the Telegram bot token
 -   DFM_REQUEST_SECRET: a secret to slightly protect requests to the web app
 -   DFM_ADMIN_ID: the Telegram user id of the admin

+The status can be checked by accessing DFM_WEB_DNS.

 ### Database